tc39/proposal-weakrefs/README.md

 ## A note of caution

+This proposal contains two advanced features, `WeakRefs` and `FinalizationGroups`.
+Their correct use takes careful thought, and they are best avoided if possible.

 [Garbage collectors](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) are complicated.
 If an application or library depends on GC cleaning up a WeakRef or calling a finalizer in a timely, predictable manner, it's likely to be disappointed: the cleanup may happen much later than expected, or not at all.
 Sources of variability include:
 - One object might be garbage-collected much sooner than another object, even if they become unreachable at the same time, e.g., due to generational collection.
 - Garbage collection work can be split up over time using incremental and concurrent techniques.
 - Various runtime heuristics can be used to balance memory usage, responsiveness.
 - The JavaScript engine may hold references to things which look like they are unreachable (e.g., in closures, or inline caches).
 - Different JavaScript engines may do these things differently, or the same engine may change its algorithms across versions.
+- Complex factors may lead to objects being held alive for unexpected amounts of time, such as use with certain APIs.

+If important logic is placed in the code path of a finalizer, it can transform memory management bugs into user-facing bugs.
+For example, if data is saved persistently from a finalizer, then a bug which accidentally keeps an additional reference around could lead to data loss.

 For this reason, the [W3C TAG Design Principles](https://w3ctag.github.io/design-principles/#js-gc) recommend against creating APIs that expose garbage collection.
 It's best if `WeakRef`s and `FinalizationGroup`s are used as a way to avoid excess memory usage, or as a backstop against certain bugs, rather than as a normal way to clean up external resources or observe what's allocated.